avarose444/campus-closet/README.md

+# TO RUN
+To run Campus Closet:
+First, npm install
+Then, npm start
+Finally, navigate to the local site

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.